Coming Into Their Own

 The Middle School (5th through 8th grades) at Ancona is a time of transition and coming into one’s own, both academically and socially.
-The advisory program gives students a venue and a voice to express their ideas and feelings and to work through the challenges that accompany ever-greater responsibility and independence.
-In academic classes, students apply the foundational skills they have acquired in more complex and context-based projects, often involving a real-world audience or aimed at solving a real-world problem.
+Our advisory program gives students a venue and a voice to express their ideas and feelings and to work through the challenges that accompany ever-greater responsibility and independence.
+In academic classes, students apply the foundational skills they have acquired in preprimary and elementary in more complex and context-based projects.
+Projects in Middle School often have a real-world audience or are aimed at solving a real-world problem.

-Helping students to develop their own interests and extend their project management skills prepares them for further academic work, and at the same time creates habits of mind and work that can be widely applied to a variety of future life and work situations.
-Developing good study habits and taking full responsibility for assignments, projects and homework are part of the expectation for students by the time they leave for high school.
+Teachers help students to develop their own interests and extend their project management skills.
+This prepares them for further academic work, and at the same time creates habits of mind and work that can be widely applied to a variety of future life and work situations.
+Developing good study habits and taking full responsibility for assignments, projects, and homework are part of the expectation for students by the time they leave for high school.

 Learn more about Ancona’s philosophy on grading and assessment.

 The Middle School learning experience extends well beyond the walls of the classroom.
-Whether it is an immersion in Nature’s Classroom in Wisconsin or in the Adirondacks of Upstate New York, language camp in Minnesota, or on the eighth grade trip to Mexico, students experience learning in and about the real world to an unprecedented degree.
-Students also have many opportunities to meet with and learn from professional scientists, writers, and musicians in the field.
+Whether it is a week-long science immersion at Nature’s Classroom in Wisconsin or in the Adirondacks of Upstate New York, language camp in Minnesota, or on the eighth grade trip to Mexico, students experience learning in—and about—the real world.
+Middle School students also have many opportunities to meet with and learn from professional scientists, writers, musicians, dramaturges, and other experts.